mjnhduc/notes/README.md

 ---

 Feel free to create new sections for each day or week.
-Stay consistent and maximize your airdrop opportunities!
+Stay consistent and maximize your airdrop opportunities!Commit 1 line